poke1024/vectorian/mkdocs/docs/sim_token.md

 ```
 vectorian.sim.token.TokenSim(
     fastText,
-    vectorian.sim.vector.ModifiedVectorSimilarity(
+    vectorian.sim.vector.ModifiedVectorSim(
-        vectorian.sim.vector.CosineSimilarity(),
+        vectorian.sim.vector.CosineSim(),
         vectorian.sim.kernel.Bias(-0.2)
     ))
 ```

-The currently available unary operators (like e.g. `Bias`) that can be used with `ModifiedVectorSimilarity` are shown in the following diagram:
+The currently available unary operators (like e.g. `Bias`) that can be used with `ModifiedVectorSim` are shown in the following diagram:

 ![Kernels for modifying similarities](images/sim_kernel.png)